The Best of Times

 My mom always says that I don’t do anything half way.
 My relationship with Patrick was no exception.
 In the months that followed Patrick and I left each others’ side as little as possible.
 He moved in “temporarily” while he was looking for a place, and after a while we realized that we spent nearly every waking minute with each other so it didn’t make much sense for him to leave.

 For Patrick, while it was a very exciting time and he felt so grateful to have found happiness in our relationship, every day dripped with guilt for his decision to get a divorce.
 Because we started seeing each other shortly after he made that choice, I became the target for everyone’s anger and blame.
 Patrick’s ex told everyone that I was the cause of their relationship falling apart.
 The rest of the family seemed to believe that I was simply a home wrecker, nothing but a tawdry affair and a product of Patrick going through a mid-life crisis.
 This was a much easier narrative for everyone to accept, I suppose.
-It couldn’t have been further from the truth, but it was a corrosive thread in our relationship that never completely went away.
+It was a corrosive thread in our relationship that never completely went away.

 For me, I suddenly found myself in a very serious relationship with a real grown-up.
 The people I dated in my teens and twenties were just varying degrees of immature douche-baggery who cheated on me, prayed on my incessant insecurities, and couldn’t have made me feel more terrible.
 To be fair, I wasn’t exactly a peach to deal with while I was in those relationships.
 I struggled for years with an eating disorder based in self-loathing and constantly found myself in relationships, both romantic and otherwise, which devalued me even further.
 When I got sober, I decided that I needed to be single for a while to try and “get my sh*t together” enough to be with someone.
 Unfortunately, the motivation at that time was still because I wanted to be with someone, and not because I truly wanted to be an independent woman.